Hamza-Sallam/HR-pipeline/README.md

-# 180Degree - AI-Powered HR Assistant
+# SmartGaters - AI-Powered HR Assistant

 A comprehensive HR management platform powered by artificial intelligence to streamline the entire recruitment process from job description creation to candidate evaluation and communication.